edhowland/viper/Roadmap.md

 The above discussion is probably not 100% accurate, but I think it mostly holds.

 Viper 2 took the same approach.
 For Viper, substitute Ruby for C and Vish for elisp.
+Where Vish is the Viper extension language with a Bash style syntax.

 However, the 2.0 release did not fully embrace this approach.